marcus-aur/meditations/index.md

 *Platonist - A follower of Plato, who focused on believing in a higher realm of perfect ideas.
 Often characterized by idealism, abstract thought and a focus on eternal truths like beauty, justice and goodness.*

+---

+## Pain vs. Sadness

+Depending on the state one is in, I think one hears things that can tend to have a more profound impact on oneself.

+Yesterday, I rewatched Ballerina, the spinoff movie from the John Wick Series that features Ana De Armas.

+There's a moment in the movie, after de Armas finishes her Kikimora training, where she approaches her Director and questions the decision of the Director to dismiss another student (who was a friend of de Armas.)
+In response, the Director says the reason is due to the student only being filled with sadness, whereas de Armas' character is filled with pain due to her childhood trauma.
+The pain is what drives her to be better than anyone else.

+Is it true?
+Can you only be driven by pain and not sadness?
+Do they have to be mutually exclusive?

+Do I have pain?
+Or just sadness?

+I think I grew up quite fortunately.
+My family has given me a good life.
+I'm not inviting pain to be a part of my life, but I do wonder whether the lack of it holds me back from acheiving my potential.

+In Aurelius' *Mediations*, page 22, #10 - he references Theophrastus (a student of Aristotle, and the "Father" of Botany) in his comparison of wrong acts.
+> Offenses committed through desire are more blameworthy than those committed through anger.
+For a man excited by anger seems to abandon his reason with pain and unconcious shrinking; but he who sins through desire, overpowered by pleasure, seems more intemperate and more unmanly in his offenses.
+> Sin committed with pleasure is more blameworthy than one committed with pain.
+The first is more like a person who has been wronged and through pain compelled to be angry; but the second is moved by his own impulse to do wrong, and carried on to sin by desire.

+So, do anger and desire fall underneath the category of pain, or of sadness?
+I would argue pain leads more to both anger and desire; sadness may lead to anger, but maybe not and typically it would lead to misdirected anger.
+I don't think sadness can lead to desire, but instead leads to the internalization of thoughts and tightening of your defenses.

+*On a quick tangent - Ballerina is a fantastic movie.
+I was pleasantly surprised by the quality of the movie.
+It comes at a time when movie studios are trying to capture more of a female audience, so they're making female versions based on existing franchises.
+Typically, these movies have been terrible - mostly because I think they feel forced.
+I'm all for making movies for women (I love a good Rom Com), but they need to be originals and feel authentic.
+The prime example of this theme: "Ocean's 8."
+The Ocean's movies - an incredible original trilogy starring George Clooney, Brad Pitt, and the rest of an ensemble cast - are one of my favorite movie trilogies of all time.
+Then, trying to capitilize on this trend, they made an all female version and it was god awful.
+Let good things rest and age well.*

+---

+## What time am I a part of?

+>"Hard times create strong men.
+Strong men create good times.
+Good times create weak men.
+And weak men create hard times."
+- G. Michael Hopf, 2016.
+From *Those Who Remain*

+---